 - Gain access to cutting edge computer technology.

-- Utilize college science labs, library facilities, and instructional classrooms.
+- Utilize college science labs, library facilities, local off-campus resources and instructional classrooms.

-- Role-play and problem solve your way through hands-on activities.
+- Role-play and problem solve their way through hands-on activities.